Eckohaus/Angular_Momentum_Reaction_Engine/Commercial_Pricing/Licencing.md

 * Unit Functions

-All subfolders ; are assigned with the following tariff rates.
+All subfolders are assigned with the following tariff rates.
+Which are applied to both commercial RRP structures and grouped licencing.

 * Currency : (0.03% in £) : (0.3675% in $)
 * Electrical_Resistance : Applied Base Rate : (0.006% in £) : (0.0735% in $)